It’s no secret that pit bulls have an unfavorable rap. But how accurate is their representation in the media and among people in general?

 Nonprofits and other organizations that support bully breeds are ample.
 Los Angeles-based Angel City Pit Bulls started as a small group founded by like-minded Pit owners.
 Since then, they’ve grown into a well established nonprofit, seeking a better future for pit bulls through education, advocacy, and adoption.
 Online communities such as Pit Bull Rescue Central exist to better place pit bulls into responsible, loving homes.
 They also facilitate national adoptions through their site.

 It’s time to change the dialogue on pit bulls.
-We hope to one day see a world where dogs can live happy lives without being discriminated for their genetics.
+We hope to one day see a world where dogs can live happy lives without being discriminated against for their genetics.
 So tell us, what will you do to advocate for pit bulls this month?